Registration Manager Dushyan Ashton highlights what registrants need to do to in order to renew their registration for the next two-year cycle.

 - Do not leave it till the last minute

-You have three months to renew your registration, and the majority of you renew in the first few weeks.
+You have three months to renew your registration, and the majority of renew in the first few weeks.
 Our advice is to renew as soon as the window opens.
-Renewing online is quick and easy and it only takes around 5-10 minutes to complete.
-If you choose to pay by direct debit, your renewal will be complete once a payment has been collected.
+Renewing via your online account is quick and easy and it only takes around 5-10 minutes to complete.

 - Use your HCPC online account to do more